gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/metrics_v0.1.md

 # Current status

-**`metrics_v0.1.md` is updated and ready for continued use.**
+**`metrics_v0.1.md` is updated and ready for continued use as an internal protocol-discipline layer.**

 It should be updated as:
 - new perturbation classes are tested
 - stronger failure boundaries are found
 - recovery classes become clearer
-- qualitative scales are translated into tighter operational scoring
+- internal scoring becomes tighter where useful for protocol discipline
 - containment thresholds are tested at stronger spread levels
 - supervisory thresholds are tested at stronger top-down distortion levels
 - epistemic-classification thresholds are tested at stronger false-regime pressure levels